 [00:49:04] Derek Berkey: Yeah, definitely.
 Well, fantastic.
 This has been, this has been great.

-[00:49:26] Emily Gold Mears: I would say whatever you do, do not take anything that any healthcare practitioner tells you.
-A hundred percent question.
+[00:49:26] Emily Gold Mears: I would say whatever you do, do not take anything that any healthcare practitioner tells you a hundred percent.
+Question it.
 Try and figure out, have I done that before?
 Because you know how your body reacts better than anybody else.

 [00:50:04] Derek Berkey: Well, that’s great.
 Awesome.
-Well, hey, uh, Emily, this has been a amazing conversation.
-Uh, where can people find you?
+Well, hey, Emily, this has been an amazing conversation.
+Where can people find you?

-[00:50:30] Emily Gold Mears: so much.
+[00:50:30] Emily Gold Mears: Thank you so much.
 I appreciate the opportunity.
-Of course.